calumgrant/fei-parser/docs/implementation.md

 # Implementation of Cellar

-Cellar is a parser library for C++, that is implemented using C++ templates.
-The grammar is specified using C++ syntax
+Cellar is an LALR parser library for C++, implemented using C++ templates.
+This approach means that the grammar is specified in C++ source code, meaning no external tools and no additional build steps.
+This in turn means that the parser is much easier to integrate.

-The benefit of this approach is that
+The benefit of this approach is that:

 - The parser is extremely fast.
 There are no initialization overheads.
 - There are no compromises on the parser algorithm, provided you are happy with LALR.